Distinguishing types of correlated errors in superconducting qubits: Measurements in a second dilution refrigerator

 In order to investigate the connection between the vibration environment of the two DRs and the observed correlated qubit errors, we measured the vibrations directly with an accelerometer.

 We used a \mbox{PCB 2271A} accelerometer, connected to a \mbox{PCB 422E11} charge converter and a \mbox{PCB 480E09} signal conditioner.
 We took data with the accelerometer affixed to the cold finger in the X, Y, and Z orientations, as defined in Fig~\ref{fig:accelMounting}.
 This figure shows the accelerometer mounted in DR2 in the X direction.
+The X orientation is perpendicular to the qubit chip, whereas the Y and Z orientations are in the plane of the qubit chip.
 All the data were taken at room temperature.
 This allowed measurements to be taken in short succession in all three dimensions in both DRs.
 The outer vacuum shield was secured, and the air was pumped out to below 10 mbar, to prevent measurement of acoustic vibrations and potential water condensation on the 4K stage.
 Data were taken with the PT on for periods of 5 minutes at a 50 \unit{kHz} sampling rate in both DRs.

-Fig.~\ref{fig:accel} shows the amplitude spectral density (ASD) of the accelerometer data in units of $g/\sqrt{\mathrm{Hz}}$ for the X, Y, and Z directions, where $g = 9.8$ \unit{m/s^2} is a unit of acceleration.
+Fig.~\ref{fig:accel} shows the ASD of the accelerometer data in units of $g/\sqrt{\mathrm{Hz}}$ for the X, Y, and Z directions, where $g = 9.8$ \unit{m/s^2} is a unit of acceleration.
 The vertical dashed lines indicate the PT frequency and harmonics.
 Although the PT frequency is visible in both DRs (at least at higher harmonics), it has a higher peak at $\approx$ 1.4 Hz in DR1 compared to DR2 in the X and Y directions.
-This may explain why PT-induced errors were seen in DR1 but not in DR2.
-The time series data for all of the configurations can be seen in Appendix \ref{sec:accel_details}.
+This may explain why PT-induced errors were seen in DR1 but not in DR2, although the complexities of this coupling cannot be directly determined from this dataset.
+The time series data for all of the configurations can be seen in Appendix~\ref{sec:accel_details}.

 While we expect the vibration environment to change somewhat at cryogenic temperatures and with the addition of the DR thermal and magnetic shields, these measurements give a general comparison of the vibration environment in DR1 and DR2.
 This difference in vibrations may be due to a variety of factors.
 In DR1, the PT is rigidly affixed to the 4K plate, whereas in DR2, the PT is affixed to the 4K plate with a wide copper braid, as shown in Fig. \ref{fig:PTMounting}.
 The mounting of the PT in DR2 could mitigate the vibrations.
 Additionally, the DR1 plates were significantly heavier than the DR2 plates.
 Other differences, such as the mounting of other devices on the DR, the vertical location of the devices, and other DR structures, could also contribute.